COSC3020/fibonacci-invariants/README.md

 Recall the definition of the Fibonacci series: the first number is 0, the second 1, and each subsequent number is the sum of the two numbers preceding it.
-Implement a function that computes the Fibonacci numbers recursively, storing the results in an array.
+Implement a function that computes the Fibonacci numbers (recursively or iteratively), storing the results in an array.

 For example, the return value of `fib(7)` is the following array: